 How Do the Other College Saving Plan Options Stack Up?

 Next, let’s address the Coverdell Education Savings, UGMA/UTMA, and Roth IRA options as a group.
 The upside of these three options all pales in comparison to the benefits of a conventional 529 plan.
-However, there are significant drawbacks to these three options which are as follows;
+However, there are significant drawbacks to these three options, which are as follows;

-- Coverdell Education Savings – Income limitations may not allow you to contribute, there is no state income deduction, an annual contribution of $2,000 is low, compared to what you can contribute to a 529 or Roth IRA, you can only contribute until the child reaches 18, and the account must be fully withdrawn by child’s 30th birthday
+- Coverdell Education Savings – Income limitations may not allow you to contribute, there is no state income deduction, an annual contribution of $2,000 is low, compared to what you can contribute to a 529 or Roth IRA, you can only contribute until the child reaches 18, and the account must be fully withdrawn by child’s 30th birthday.

-- UGMA/UTMA – There is no state income deduction, accounts are considered assets of the child which means a negative impact on financial aid eligibility, and the assets belong to the child at age 18 or 21, depending on state law and can be used however the child chooses
+- UGMA/UTMA – There is no state income deduction, accounts are considered assets of the child, which means a negative impact on financial aid eligibility, and the assets belong to the child at age 18 or 21, depending on state law and can be used however the child chooses

-- Roth IRA – Must have earned income, there are income limitations that may not allow you to contribute, there is no state income deduction, and the annual contribution is low, compared to what you can contribute to a 529.
+- Roth IRA – Must have earned income, income limitations that may not allow you to contribute, there is no state income deduction, and the annual contribution is low, compared to what you can contribute to a 529.
 Roth withdrawals count as income for financial aid purposes and can affect how much aid will be offered

 Why I believe the Conventional 529 Plan is the Best Option for Most Families